Established: 2022

 Note that all residency applicants will be evaluated without regard to sex, sexual orientation, race, color, creed, age, national origin, or non-disqualifying physical disabilities.

-- Applicants must have taken and passed Parts I, II, and III of the NBEO.
+• Applicants must have taken and passed Parts I, II, and III, and TMOD of the NBEO prior to the start of the residency.

-- The applicant must have a valid WA license to practice optometry, or has met the necessary requirements to have a valid WA license, by July 01.
+• The applicant must have a valid WA license to practice optometry or have met the necessary requirements to have a valid WA license, by July 01.

 Required paperwork for residency applicants to be sent to Dr. Davina Kuhnline, Residency Coordinator: